ArnaudBuchholz/reserve/README.md

 * request
 * response

+It must returns a Promise that resolves to:
+* undefined
+* any string: the request is redirected internally
+* number: the request is terminated with the given status code

 Capturing groups' values are passed as additional parameters.

 When used in a json file, the value may point to a module that will be loaded with require.
 The result is expected to be the function.

+## status